Putin: Russia's post-Soviet tsar

 He retains a genuine popularity among the bulk of the population, however, for returning a degree of self-confidence to a nation that had seemed on the verge of disintegration at times in the 1990s.

-One thing is indisputable -- the 59-year old is a figure of historic importance.
+Just one thing is indisputable -- that the 58-year old is a figure of historic importance.

 Perhaps the essence of Putin's philosophy was revealed when he addressed Russians in the aftermath of the 2004 siege of a school in Beslan which ended in the deaths of at least 334 people, more than half of them children, and the nation in shock.